Chinese Pearl Mussel

 The Triangleshell has a thicker shell than the Cockscomb, with pink to peach-colored nacre.
 Both natural and cultured Triangleshell pearls occur in a wide range of colors, from white to pink, lavender and deep rose.

-The second image on the right shows Buddha pearls on a Chinese freshwater mussel shell.
+Buddha pearls on a Chinese freshwater mussel shell.
 This culturing technique has been practiced by the Chinese since the 5th century C.E.
 This shell is also the source of "rice crispie" pearls.